Zoomdata/zoomdata-py/README.md

 # Jupyter - ZDvis

 ZDVIS is a python3 module that puts the power of Zoomdata straight into your Jupyter notebooks (http://jupyter.org).
 For example, users can register pandas dataframes as Zoomdata sources, easily render many types of visualizations, and create pandas dataframes from any Zoomdata source.
+It supports Zoomdata v2.2.

 ## Python dependencies